-As the nation’s retail industry experienced shuttered storefronts, tanked sales, and hobbled development plans, in March 2020, Dutch Bros found itself in a rather inconvenient position.
-Just two weeks before national lockdowns began, the Oregon-based drive-through coffee chain had committed to start opening stores in Texas.
+As the retail industry experienced shuttered stores, tanked sales, and hobbled development plans, in March 2020, Dutch Bros found itself in a rather inconvenient position.
+Just two weeks before lockdowns began, the Oregon-based drive-through coffee chain had committed to start opening stores in Texas.
 Stranded in a Dallas hotel as the world ground to a halt around him, Aaron Harris, the company’s Vice President of Real Estate and Construction, decided Dutch Bros would not be halting with it.

 Where other companies took drastic steps to cancel their leases, Harris saw an opportunity to start making deals.
 “All the landowners and all the developers—usually you would talk to their mid-level management,” he said.
 “All those folks started calling me, and we were touring.
 And when they weren't able to make a deal, I was able to put some really incredible bargains together.”